Orthotic devices (technically referred to as orthosis) are a type of brace or other wearable that serves one or more of the following purposes:

 Types of Orthoses

 Orthotic devices are often named after the anatomical part or parts they are designed to fit.
-For example, an orthosis worn on an ankle and foot is called an ankle-foot orthotic, or AFO.
-Likewise, an orthotis that fits over the knee, ankle, and foot is known as a knee-ankle-foot-orthotic, or KAFO.
+For example, the orthosis mentioned above as being worn on an ankle and foot is called an ankle-foot orthotic, (AFO).
+Likewise, an orthotic that fits over the knee, ankle, and foot is known as a knee-ankle-foot-orthotic (KAFO).
 Broader categories include: